justinliang1020/justin-blog/content/about.md

 summary: "What is Justin?"
 ---

-Justin is a software wanderer, split keyboarder, and floor sleeper.
+Justin is a software wanderer and split keyboarder.
 He currently works as a site reliability engineer at Atlassian.
 In his spare time, he enjoys reading books, touching grass, and wearing all black clothes.

 ![rat-spinning](/justin-blog/attachments/rat-spinning.gif)